 Corpus Christi Carriage

-One of the many celebrations in the city of Burgos, Spain is the festival of Corpus Christi.
+The festival of Corpus Christi is one of the many celebrations held in the city of Burgos, Spain.
 The religious event is held every year in June and honors the presence of Jesus in the Eucharist.

 A stunning winged chariot used in the annual procession is typically on display at Burgos Cathedral.